How do we build on Paul Callaghan’s vision for New Zealand, and update it for our current reality?

 Secondly, the results further down the list have been much more impressive.
-In 2010 the 100th biggest company listed in the TIN Report was Triodent with revenues of $12m.
-In 2020 the 100th biggest company was Modica Group with nearly twice that much revenue ($21.2m).
-In 2010 there were 51 companies listed with more than $30m revenue.
+In 2010 the 100th biggest company listed in the TIN Report was Triodent with revenues of $12 million.
+In 2020 the 100th biggest company was Modica Group with nearly twice that much revenue ($21.2 million).
+In 2010 there were 51 companies listed with more than $30 million revenue.
 By 2020 that number had increased to 79 companies (a 55% increase).
 So, maybe rather than focussing on a small number of very large companies, the “weird stuff” we are good at is actually going to produce a much larger number of smaller companies.

 Which leads us to an even bigger mistake, in my opinion.